 Spacelift provides comprehensive resource visualization across all managed infrastructure, including relationship views showing resources, their connections, and managing stacks.
 The platform emphasizes understanding infrastructure state and dependencies across all IaC tools.

-The dual-path deployment model: Infrastructure management reimagined
+The two-path deployment model: Infrastructure management reimagined

 Scalr delivers an optimized Terraform and OpenTofu experience with GitOps workflows and native CLI integration.
 Spacelift takes a different approach, layering natural-language provisioning (Intent) alongside traditional IaC workflows.